dbohdan/initool/README.md

 How nonexistent sections and properties are handled depends on the command.

 - `get`
-  - **Result:** initool produces no output when the section or key does not exist.
+  - **Result:** Initool produces no output when the section or the key doesn't exist.
   - **Exit status:** 0 if the file, section, or property exists, 1 if it doesn't.
 - `exists`
   - **Result:** No output.